phrenotype/qorm/docs/parts/cli.md

 Unfortunately, no major php framework has anything of the sorts.
 One has to manually define migrations based on his/her changes.
 Well, we offer that as well, but for *most* of your migrations, we'll correctly detect the change and let you apply the migration at your own time.

-With this, you can zip you migrations folder and send it to another developer and with a single command, they will have an exactly replica of your database.
+With this, you can zip your migrations folder and send it to another developer and with a single command, they will have an exact replica of your database.
 So, migration files are **generate once, run everywhere**.

-To manage your models using migrations, you'll need the cli tool.
-You can download the single file <here>.
-Place the file in the root directory of your project, same level as the `vendor` folder.
+The cli too need is automatically installed with the library.

 ## COMMANDS
 To see all the available commands, run